Associate Professor Mike O'Brien

 Social Security Spokeperson

 Mike is an Associate Professor at the School of Counselling, Human Services and Social Work at the University of Auckland and has previously been CPAG’s Convenor.
 He has written extensively on poverty and social security issues.
 Mike chaired the Alternative Welfare Working Group in 2011.
 He has also held board positions at Te Waipuna Puawai and the Auckland City Mission in addition to being a member of the Impacts of Poverty and Exclusion Policy Group for the New Zealand Council of Christian Social Services.
+He is currently a member of the Peter McKenzie Project Trust.

 He has written extensively on poverty and social security issues and is the joint author of Social Policy in Aotearoa New Zealand.
 He co-edited CPAG's flagship publication, Our children, our choice: prioritites for policy (2014) and contributed chapters to that key publication.
 He also contributed to CPAG's earlier reports' Left Further Behind: How policies fail the poorest children in New Zealand (2011) and Left Behind: How social and income inequalities damage NZ children (2008) along with the first two editions of CPAG's Our Children: The Priority for Policy (2003).
 He has written Workfare: Not fair for kids?
 (2005) and The Impact of Debt on Low Income People, together with an examination of social security reform in New Zealand over the last two decades, Poverty, Policy and the State (published by The Policy Press UK, 2008).